dnote/website/content/en/docs/cli/commands.md

 ### Sync

-Sync your local notes with a Dnote server (encrypted end-to-end).
+Sync your local notes with a Dnote server.

 **Alias:** `s`